Croatia: Deadly earthquake causes huge damage, kills child | DW | 29.12.2020

-Reports say the tremor was also felt strongly some 50 kilometers (30 miles) north of the epicenter in Zagreb, where panicked residents ran into the streets.
+Reports say the tremor was also felt strongly in Zagreb, some 50 kilometers north of the epicenter, where panicked residents ran into the streets.
 A Slovenian nuclear power plant has been shut as a precaution.

 Prime Minister Andrej Plenkovic, who rushed to Petrinja, said: "We have information that one girl was killed.
 We have no other information on casualties."